matthewoden/slackerton/README.md

 slackerton:
-  slackerton help - Displays all of the help commands that slackerton knows about. slackerton help <query> - Displays all help commands that match <query>. mathbear/decide <options> - Makes a decision based on input.
-Format: decide 1 is left.
-2 is right. slap <username> | me - Slaps the user wiki <query>*- Searches wikipedia, returning the first result. google <query> - gets the first google results for your query. search starfinder|pathfinder <query> - searches the SRD, returning the first result for your query. hey doc <ask for a joke> - Returns a joke. pop quiz - Asks a trivia question.
+  slackerton help - Displays all of the help commands that slackerton knows about. slackerton help <query> - Displays all help commands that match <query>. solve <expression> - solves a math problem.
+  Natural Language: Say 'hey doc', then ask for something like the following:
+  ... tell me a joke - Returns a joke.
+  ... lets play trivia - Asks a trivia question.
 Answer with the letters provided.
+  ... what's the latest on / whats the news about <topic> - Grabs the top trending news from one of 63 sources.
+  ... what is / who is / where is <thing> - Provides general knowledge ... can you define / how do you pronounce / can you give an example of <thing> - grammar information

+  Admin Controls:
+  ... add @user as an admin - adds a user as an admin ... remove @user from admins - removes user from admins ... list admins - lists admins for the current slack team
 ```

 ---